magento/devdocs/mftf/2.3/metadata.md

 {% include note.html
 type="info"
-content="GET is used for retrieving data from objects.<br/>
+content="GET is used for retrieving data from objects.

-POST is used for creating new objects.<br/>
+POST is used for creating new objects.

-PUT is used for updating objects.<br/>
+PUT is used for updating objects.

-DELETE is used for deleting objects.<br/>" %}
+DELETE is used for deleting objects." %}

 The following is a list with descriptions the `auth` possible values: